open-cogsci/osdoc/content/getting-opensesame/download.md

 {% include downloads %}

-## Windows XP / Vista / 7

-There are a number of ways to run OpenSesame under Windows:

-- Use the automated installer (see link above).
-After installation, you can run OpenSesame from the start menu.
-- Download the Windows portable .zip file (see link above) and extract it to a location of your choice.
-- Download the WinPython-based package, which comes with a slightly different set of modules and offers more flexibility for advanced users.
-For more information, see [this article][python-portable].

-## Ubuntu/ Debian/ Linux Mint {#ubuntu}
+## Install on Ubuntu/ Linux Mint {#ubuntu}

-OpenSesame is available through the [Cogsci.nl PPA] (Ubuntu only).
-An older version is available through [NeuroDebian] (for Debian, Ubuntu, Linux Mint, and other derivatives).

-### Cogsci.nl PPA

-To add the [Cogsci.nl PPA] to your software sources and install OpenSesame, run the following commands in a terminal:
+OpenSesame is available through the [Cogsci.nl PPA].
+To add this repository to your software sources and install OpenSesame, run the following commands in a terminal:

 	sudo add-apt-repository ppa:smathot/cogscinl
 	sudo apt-get update